mvaganov/thinkwithtools/curriculum.md

 <details><summary>Build webpages with AI by using metacognitively rich prompts.
 Use the critical literacy of Computer Programming to edit, critique, and improve AI output.</summary><ul>
 For each assignment:<br><ul>
 <li>Preparation, before interacting with your AI:<ol>
   <li> Identify your general goal for the assignment.
-How do you want to fulfill the requirements?
+Think about how you want to fulfill the requirements.
   <li> Write a prompt that you think will generate what you want.
 Save this prompt, we will try it later.
   <li> Write down, in your own words, what you think this assignment is really asking for.
   <li> Write a your personal goal in doing this assignment if you have any, besides just fulfilling assignment requirements.